Towards a conjecture on a special class of matrices over commutative rings of characteristic 2: Further discussions on Conjecture

-The proof of Conjecture \ref{conj1} answers the second open problem in \cite{KR21}.
-It is a great observation in \cite{KR21} that the Cauchy-type MDS matrix used in the design of the Starkad cipher \cite{sta}, which is an instantiations of the HADES design \cite{hades}, can be viewed as an $s\times s$ block matrix with $2^k\times 2^k$ Hadamard-type blocks over $\mathbb{F}_{2^n}$.
-As a result, the authors mounted an attack on Starkad after finding that this matrix admitted an invariant subspace with dimension at least $t-(k+1)s$ for the PSPN part of the cipher, where $t=2^ks$.
-This bound was obtained by proving that $q(M)^{k+1}=0$, where $q(x)$ and $M$ are the same as in Conjecture \ref{conj1}.
-In fact, dimension of the invariant subspace depends on the smallest power $l$ such that $M^l$ can be represented as $R$-linear combinations of lower powers of $M$.
-The nullity of $q(M)^{k+1}$ promises $l\leq (k+1)s$ since $\deg q(x)^{k+1}=(k+1)s$.
-Therefore, proof of Conjecture \ref{conj1} improves this bound to $2s$.
+The proof of Conjecture \ref{conj1} answers the second open problem in \cite{KR21}, that is, the lower bound of dimension of the invariant subspace $ U$ defined for the $t\times t$ Cauchy-type MDS matrix $M$ used in the design of the Starkad cipher can be improved to $t-2s$ where $t=2^k\cdot s$.

-Can this bound be further improved?
-We should note first that the bound $2s$ is a general one, not depending on the ring $R$ and the shapes of these Hadamard blocks of $M$.
-Of course when these blocks are of certain special types, e.g., scalar matrices, the bound $2s$ can be improved to, e.g., $s$.
+A natural following question is whether this bound can be further improved.
+We should note first that the bound $t-2s$ is a general one, not depending on the ring $R$ and the shapes of these Hadamard blocks of $M$.
+Of course when these blocks are of certain special types, e.g., scalar matrices, the bound $t-2s$ can be improved to, e.g., $t-s$.
 However, this is not the case for the Cauchy matrix used in Starkad.

 Another natural question is whether the characteristic polynomial $q(x)$ in Conjecture \ref{conj1} can be replaced by minimal polynomial, which may has a degree less than $s$.
 More precisely, if the minimal polynomials of $M''$ is $\phi(x)$, shall we have $\phi(M)^2=0$?
-First, it should be noted that in this case the method for proving Conjecture \ref{conj1} in Sect.
-2 will not work, since coefficients of minimal polynomial of a matrix have no direct and explicit relations with its entries.
+First, it should be noted that in this case the method for proving Conjecture \ref{conj1} in Section \ref{sec3:proof} will not work, since coefficients of minimal polynomial of a matrix have no direct and explicit relations with its entries.
 Second, when $R$ is a generic commutative ring, the minimal polynomial of a matrix over $R$ may not be unique.
 Actually, minimal polynomial of a matrix $A$ over $R$ is defined as the least degree polynomials in the annihilating ideal of $A$ in $R[x]$, which may not be a principle ideal.
 Even the minimal polynomial is unique, $\phi(M)^2=0$ does not always hold.
 Indeed, one can quickly observe that, for example, when $M''=0$, its minimal polynomial is $\phi(x)=x$, however, one cannot obtain $M^2=0$ for any $M$ whose blocks all have eigenvalue 0.